AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>N/A</td>
                     <td>
-                        <p>The profile does not mandate a document identification mechanism.
-This is an implementation environment concern and outside of the scope of the FHIR profiles.)</p>
+                        <p>The profile does not mandate an instance identifier mechanism (e.g. Bundle.identifier).
+This is an implementation environment concern and outside of the scope of the FHIR profiles.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->